Agravain: Life

 In the Post-Vulgate Grail Quest, Agravain and Gawain (the latter villainized within the Post-Vulgate Cycle compared to his usual portrayals) come upon wounded Palamedes.
 Palamedes protests that he is now a Knight of the Round Table like them and so they should not fight him, but Gawain cares nothing of their Pentecostal Oath and attacks, joined by Agravain.
 However, when their opponent is beaten down to near death, Agravain asks Gawain to hold back, which is the only time within the cyclic prose romances when he shows compassion.
 When Gawain refuses to listen and beheads Palamedes anyway, Agravain says he is grieved because Palamedes was such a good knight and, more practically, because this deed will be hard to conceal.
 In the Prose Tristan, after the end of the Grail Quest, Agravain and Mordred, who both hate Dinadan, see him coming wounded outside Camelot and decide it as a good time to take vengeance, as Arthur's court believes that Dinadan is still in Cornwall.
 Dinadan manages to fight them off, but they return to attack him again within the sight of Camelot.
 Dinadan is now too weak to stand up to both of them, and so Mordred quickly knocks him from his horse, and Agravain finishes him off.
 Lying, they later claim the dying Dinadan was mistaken in blaming them for the attack, and it must have been some other knights who murdered him.
-In Malory's telling, Agravain also insists on fighting Tristan together with Gaheris.
+In Malory's telling, Agravain also insists on fighting Tristan together with his brother Gaheris.
 In this combat, Tristan severely wounds Agravain and calls the Orkney brothers (sans Gareth) the most notorious murderers of good knights in Arthur's realm.